nowzoo/wp-s3/README.md

 ##Features

-- Works on both network snd single WordPress installations.
+- Works on both network and single WordPress installations.
 The bucket directly mirrors the `wp-content/uploads` directory.
 - Syncs files immediately on upload, edit and delete.
 - Can sync all a site's uploads at once -- useful if you are importing a site.